-In the Note and Warrant Purchase Agreement, each Noteholder agreed to vote all of his or her Notes, and shares underlying the Notes and warrants in whatever manner necessary to ensure that the Noteholder Director Nominees are elected to the Board.
+In the Note Exchange Agreement, each Noteholder agreed to vote all of his or her Notes and any shares received in our 2007 merger in whatever manner necessary to ensure that the Noteholder Director Nominees are elected to the Board.
+Although our Noteholders are currently entitled to elect three of our directors, our Noteholders have nominated only two Noteholder Director Nominees.